gourabBD/tuition-me-client/README.md

 features:

- 1.Used react-router-dom
+# Users can give feedback or review of the services
+# Users can see their individual feedbacks
+# Users Can delete and edit their feedbacks
- 2.Firebase authentication
+# Firebase authentication
- 3.MongoDB CRUD operation
+# MongoDB CRUD operation
- 4.Vercel to make live data
+# Vercel to make live data
- 5.Used environment variables

 Client